Tail Water: The runoff of irrigation water from the lower end of an irrigated field.

 Thermal Power Plant: Any stationary or floating electrical generating facility using any source of thermal energy, with a generating capacity of 50 megawatts or more, and any facilities appurtenant thereto.
-Exploratory, development, and production wells, resource transmission lines, and other related facilities used in connection with a geothermal exploratory project or a geothermal field development project are not appurtenant facilities for the purposes of this division.
-Thermal power plant does not include any wind, hydroelectric, or solar photovoltaic electrical generating facility.
+Exploratory, development and production wells, resource transmission lines, and other related facilities used in connection with a geothermal exploratory project or a geothermal field development project are not appurtenant facilities for the purposes of this division.
+The thermal power plant does not include any wind, hydroelectric, or solar photovoltaic electrical generating facility.

 Thermal Stratification: The formation of layers of different temperatures in a lake or reservoir.

 Thermal System Insulation (TSI): Asbestos-containing material applied to pipes, fittings, boilers, breeching, tanks, ducts, or other interior structural components to prevent heat loss or gain or water condensation.